BradleyMatera/Star-Wars-Themed-React-App/README.md

     - Master branch contains only a `README.md` file.
     - Development done on the `dev` branch.
     - Final submission on the `01_Components` branch.
+    - Further updates and new features on the `02_Application` branch.

 ## How to Run the Project